New Zealand’s Biggest Cities

 Surprisingly, New Zealand’s capital city is not its largest, but it has been dubbed the world’s “coolest little capital”.
 In a city where there is always something happening, surrounding districts of wine, coast and mountains, and heaps of creativity, Wellington is a popular choice for backpackers to stay a while.
 Check out our guides on Wellington City Centre, Kapiti, Wairarapa and Hutt Valley and you’ll quickly see why Wellington is a traveller’s favourite amongst New Zealand cities.

 The third New Zealand city on this list is Christchurch.
 The South Island’s largest city is not only teaming with work opportunities for backpackers, but the artwork, views from the Port Hills, and surf beaches entice many to explore.
-Take a look at Christchurch – Guide for Backpackers for inspiration on what do do in Christchurch.
+Take a look at The Complete Guide to Christchurch for inspiration on what to do in Christchurch.

 Situated on the banks of the mighty Waikato River, Hamilton is the centre of the Waikato region.
 The Hamilton Gardens and its nightlife are a drawcard for the city centre, but the city makes a good hub for visiting the likes of Raglan, Hobbiton and Waitomo.
-For more information on the Waikato region, check out Waikato – Guide for Backpackers.
-If you are looking to study in New Zealand, then Hamilton is for you, it one of the major cities in Zew Zealand for international students.
+For more information on the Hamilton, check out The Complete Guide to Hamilton.
+If you are looking to study in New Zealand, then Hamilton is for you, it one of the major cities in New Zealand for international students.

 When looking for accommodation in Hamilton, whether its short-term or long-term, take a look at our Accommodation Guide to Hamilton.

-Location: For more information on things to do, start with 10 Free or Cheap Things to Do in Hamilton.
+Location: For more information on things to do, start with 10 Great Things to Do in Hamilton.

 When looking for accommodation in Tauranga, whether its short-term or long-term, take a look at our Accommodation Guide to Tauranga.